 - Preflop ranges for various poker formats

 - Advanced postflop strategies from the best players

 - Vital exploitative adjustments to win more often

 - Identify most costly mistakes in your games

 A Complete Run It Once Poker Training Site Review

-Back when Phil Galfond launched his Run It Once poker training site (see it yourself) in December of 2012, it was by far the most comprehensive training community around.
+Back when Phil Galfond launched his Run It Once poker training site in December of 2012, it was by far the most comprehensive training community around.

 In this Run It Once training site review, we’ll look into all the pros and cons of the website to help you figure out if this might be the best next step to progress your poker career.